-The area shown in Map 10 is designated as the Histon & Impington Commercial Core.
+The area shown in Map 11 is designated as the Histon & Impington Commercial Core.
+This Policy will be informed by the design guidance included in the Histon & Impington Village Design Guide SPD60 and any documents which supersede this.

 Proposals within the Histon & Impington Commercial Core (as defined), that diversify and enhance the range of local shops, services and community facilities and create jobs strengthening the vitality and viability of the village centre are supported, subject to all the following applying: